speedscale/docs/docs/install/kubernetes-sidecar/sidecar-dual-proxy.md

 # Sidecar Dual Proxy Mode

 The default proxy mode of the sidecar in a Kubernetes environment is known as a `transparent` proxy, meaning it is transparent to the workload.
-However, there are times when that cannot be used, for example if you use host networking, then you must configure the `dual` proxy mode.
+However, there are times when that cannot be used, for example if you use host networking in Kubernetes, then you must configure the `dual` proxy mode.
 The `dual` mode indicates there is a proxy to capture inbound traffic and another proxy to capture outbound traffic.

 ## Configure Dual Proxy